pollen-robotics/hello-world/README.md

 # hello-world

-The helloworld project is made to define idle movements to Reachy.
+The helloworld project defines an idle mode for Reachy.
-This idle behavior has been thought to:
+This project has been thought to:
 * be able to make Reachy move immediately after the robot setup, without having to do any code
-* start to elaborate a way to define behaviors for human-robot interaction, making independant components that can be reused and integrated in more complex programs
+* start to elaborate a way to define behaviors for human-robot interaction, making independant components that can be reused and integrated in more complex programs.
+The idea is to be able to integrate this idle mode in any project requiring such a state, without having to re-code this behavior again and again.

 ## Discover helloworld